johertrich/Inertial-Stochastic-PALM/readme.txt

 We implement the sparse PCA by minimizing H(X,Y)+f_1(X)+f_2(Y) with H(X,Y)=\sum_{i=1}^n h_i(X,Y), where h_i(X,Y)=A_i-X_iY, where A_i and X_i denote the i-th line of A and X.
 Note that the gradient of h_i with respect to X is sparse.
-Since the general framework in palm_algs.py allocates nethertheless the full gradient matrix wrt. to X, a more special implementation of SPRING-SARAH and iSPRING-SARAH yields a better convergence behaviour.
-Thus, we provide two implementations of the sparse PCA.
-The first one, sparse_PCA_palm_algs.py uses the framework palm_algs.
-For the comparison of PALM, iPALM, SPRING-SARAH and iSPRING-SARAH in [3] we use an implementation by scratch in sparse_PCA_compare.py.
-Here we do not compile the Tensorflow functions to get a better comparability of the algorithms.

 --------------- 5. REFERENCES --------------------------